-Matthews appealed his sentence, along with his sentence in the three other municipal cases, to the Saline County District Court.
-At a hearing before the trial court, Matthews did not challenge the length of his sentence.
+Matthews appealed his sentences in all four cases to the Saline County District Court.
+At a hearing before the trial court, Matthews did not challenge the length of his sentences.
 He challenged only the way in which his sentence was to be served, asking to serve his term of imprisonment under electronic monitoring.
 He told the court he was responsible for caring for his wife and grandchildren.
 He also suffered from chronic migraines, chronic depression, and PTSD.
 Because he was a veteran, he received treatment from the Veterans Administration (VA).
-He had multiple appointments set up at the VA that month, and he had to attend those appointments to keep getting benefits.
+He had multiple appointments set up at the VA that month, and he had to make those appointments to keep getting benefits.
 Otherwise, he would have to start the process all over again.
 For those reasons, he asked the court to place him on electronic monitoring for 60 days instead of serving them in jail.

-The City opposed Matthews' request because he had four convictions for driving while suspended on appeal.
-It also argued he had a history of failing to appear in municipal court.
-It added that all his sentences were within the statutory limits.
+The City opposed Matthews' request because of the number of convictions he had on appeal.
+It also argued he had a history of failing to appear in those cases.
+It added that the sentences were all within the statutory limits.

-The trial court noted that all four of Matthews' convictions for driving while suspended were fifth offenses.
+The trial court noted that all of Matthews' convictions for driving while suspended were fifth offenses.
 For that reason, the court denied Matthews' request.
 It explained house arrest was for defendants who did not have a history of repeat offenses.
 It found Matthews' municipal court sentences were appropriate and imposed the same.
 The court also clarified Matthews would serve a controlling term of 60 days in jail before starting his 2 years of probation, with all sentences running concurrently.
 Matthews appeals.